Professional Education Course

 Expected time for Pre-course Activities total: 8 hours

 NOTE: Pre-course activities will conducted online using a learning management system.
 Access instructions will be provided to registrants when details become available.

 This course is:

-- a requirement for the Health and Humanitarian Logistics Certificate.
+- a requirement for the Health and Humanitarian Supply Chain Management Certificate.